READ ME

 SHARE WITH YOUR FRIENDS

 Please read the posts and Comment frequently and thoughtfully.
 Debate with others through this process.
 Use Contact to send me sites and other information for the Sites page.
-And use your social media and other means to tell your friends and colleagues about leftactivist.com.
+And use your social media and other means to tell your friends and colleagues about leftactivist.com and/or rethinktheleft.com.